RocketDerp/April14_2025/July13_2025/Pain_of_Liars_Lies.md

 Egoism / Egomania is a primary symptom of mass mind deception and mob mentality manipulation.
 A high energy of being in a street gang, terrorism group, the confidence and winning that the Taliban shows against the Untied States Government and USSR both.

+### Chain of Trust Broken

+People who trust Donald Trump, JD Vance, Elon Musk, Rupert Murdoch as reliable sources then pass this on in second-hand-smoke fashion to family and friends - and then carry the guilt and pain of the starvation, suicides, medical deaths, and other outcomes from being manipulated and abused by billionare networks that thrive off organized lies.